cam information from bearcam1.com

 Cameras without Servers

-modem to dial into the internet.
-The computer will require special software.
-I
+can use a modem to dial into the internet.
+The computer will require

 Getting on the Internet